havemaps/hmwt-documentation/README.md

 ## List places and draft text
 While I am traveling, I make sure to write down the names of the places that I visit: restaurants, sites, etc.

 1. Create a new spreadsheet using a software of choice.
-For example, Google Sheets, Excel, Calc, etc. If creating an spreasheet with a desktop software, create it in the git repository created in the previous section.
+For example, Google Sheets, Excel, Calc, etc. If creating an spreadsheet with a desktop software, create it in the git repository created in the previous section.

 2. In the new spreadsheet create a column titled **Place** and a column titled **Description**.